function buildPersonalWebsite() {

 Technical Skills I Developed

 The best part?
-Every bug I fixed made me a better QA tester in my day job.
+Every bug I fixed made me a sharper QA tester in my day job.
+Building games gave me a developer's empathy and a tester's instinct simultaneously.

 Real Numbers and Results

-Over 18 months, I shipped 3 mobile games that you can actually see in action:
+Over 18 months, I shipped 3 mobile games that real users downloaded:

 Not viral hits, but real people played them.
 That's what mattered.